Make movement count to get home on time

 Reduced movement can also increase the chances of other risk factors such as falls, fractures and pressure ulcers.
 This can lead to a delay in patients being ready to leave hospital.

-The Virtual Hospital is a service across west Essex that provides face-to-face nursing care, therapy and remote monitoring services for a range of conditions from the comfort of patients’ homes that would otherwise require an acute hospital bed.
-By making movement count, we are working with patients to ensure that they can be discharged to the new Virtual Hospital as soon as they are able to, where appropriate.
+By making movement count, we are working with patients to ensure that they can be discharged to the Hospital at Home service as soon as they are able to, where appropriate.

 What you can do – simple steps to make a big difference